Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

 Three Changes Accounting Firms Could Make To Tap Into Neurodiverse Talent Bases

-There are a whole host of policies and neurodiversity-friendly hiring programmes and strategies accounting firms could put in place to source neurodivergent people.
+There are a host of policies and neurodiversity-friendly hiring programmes and strategies accounting firms could implement to source neurodivergent people.

 In our view, the most effective strategies are the following: